davelively14/locorum/README.md

 - Handle a lot of results (i.e. more than 10)
   - Use limit option to determine.
 Let the user set the limit
 - Clean up passed info/supervision trees
-- Determine how to cleanup processes if needed.
-Can they self-kill?
 - Add tests for:
   - Model: user (requires: user authentication)
   - Controller: results_controller